Supercolony-net/openbrush-contracts/examples/psp20/README.md

 ```

 3. Declare storage struct and declare the fields related to `PSP22Storage` and `PSP22MetadataStorage`
    traits.
-Then you need to derive `PSP22Storage` and `PSP22MetadataStorage` traits and mark according fields
+Then you need to derive `PSP22Storage` and `PSP22MetadataStorage` traits and mark corresponsing fields
    with `#[PSP22StorageField]` and `#[PSP22MetadataStorageField]` attributes.
 Deriving these traits allow you to reuse
    the default implementation of `PSP22` and `PSP22Metadata`.